DearVa/Unity-Runtime-Inspector/README.md

   Using .NET Framework 4.5.
 It depends on mscorlib 4.0.0.0.
 But cannot running on Android.
 * Android-mscorlib-2.0.0.0:

+  Using .NET Framework 3.5.
 As it shows, it can run on Android however Mono.CSharp cannot use any more.